Graduate Students and their current activities

 patente"), Patrick completed a Ph.D. on male reproductive success in

-eastern chipmunks at the U. de Sherbrooke, he is now a postdoc at
+eastern chipmunks at the U. de Sherbrooke, then a postdoc at

-Dartmouth College, New Hampshire, working on the evolutionary ecology
+Dartmouth College, New Hampshire, on the evolutionary ecology

 Feder.
 2006.
 M.Sc.
 Effets de la date de naissance, des